Brian-Machiestay/simple_shell/README.md

-This is the second project
+this project is by Brian and Maxwell